Substance abuse: Immigrants and refugees

 Immigrant and refugees have often been under great stress, physical trauma and depression and anxiety due to separation from loved ones often characterize the pre-migration and transit phases, followed by "cultural dissonance", language barriers, racism, discrimination, economic adversity, overcrowding, social isolation, and loss of status and difficulty obtaining work and fears of deportation are common.
 Refugees frequently experience concerns about the health and safety of loved ones left behind and uncertainty regarding the possibility of returning to their country of origin.
 For some, substance abuse functions as a coping mechanism to attempt to deal with these stressors.

 Immigrants and refugees may bring the substance use and abuse patterns and behaviors of their country of origin, or adopt the attitudes, behaviors, and norms regarding substance use and abuse that exist within the dominant culture into which they are entering.

 Another factor that can contribute to substance abuse among immigrants is the lack of support that they receive.
-With few social and economic resources available to them, some turn to drugs as a way to cope through the stress that they are experiencing.
+With few social and economic resources available to them, some turn to drugs as a way to cope with the stress that they are experiencing.
 When examining an assimilation model it can be concluded that as immigrants settle into their new environment and adapt to the new culture they are in, the amount as which they use begins to match those of their new environment.
 So in some cases, the amount in which one uses decreases as they adapt to their new society.

 Street children

 Street children in many developing countries are a high-risk group for substance misuse, in particular solvent abuse.
-Drawing on research in Kenya, Cottrell-Boyce argues that "drug use amongst street children is primarily functional—dulling the senses against the hardships of life on the street—but can also provide a link to the support structure of the 'street family' peer group as a potent symbol of shared experience."